Asabeneh/30-Days-Of-Python/readme.md

 ## Exercises - Day 4
 1. Concatenate the string 'Thirty', 'Days', 'Of', 'Python' to a single string, 'Thirty Days Of Python'
 2. Concatenate the string 'Coding', 'For' , 'All' to a single string, 'Coding For All'
-3. Declare a variable name company and assign it to an initial value "Coding For All1.
+3. Declare a variable name company and assign it to an initial value "Coding For All.
 4. Print company using *print()*
 5. Print the length of the company string using *len()* method and *print()*
 6. Change all the characters to capital letters using *upper()* method
 7. Change all the characters to lowercase letters using *lower()* method
 8. Use capitalize(), title(), swapcase() methods to format the value the string *Coding For All*.
 9. Cut(slice) out the first word of *Coding For All* string
 10. Check if *Coding For All* string contains a word Coding using the method index, find or other methods.
 11. Replace the word coding in the string 'Coding For All' to Python.